top of page

 Yes, this is a panic attack.
 If you have ever experienced a panic attack, you know what it feels like.

 It is quite common.
-Approximately 5% of Australians go through panic disorders during their lifetime, with around 3–4% experiencing them within a 12-month period.
+Approximately 5% of Australians go through panic disorders during their lifetime, with around 3–4% experiencing them within 12 months.

 Understanding a Panic Attack